 “This is my child, who I love completely.
 This is my daughter, and I am preparing her a heavenly home.” ~God

-Somewhere on the parenting journey it became easy to focus on others.
+Somewhere on the parenting journey, it became easy to focus on others.
 In the process, I pushed God’s grace to the side.
 Do you find yourself doing that?
-Do you tend to try to take credit for the good things you do or good things you have?
+Do you tend to try to take credit for the good things you do or the good things you have?